Centre for Democracy and Development

-The Centre was established to mobilize global opinion and resources for democratic development and provide an independent space to reflect critically on the challenges posed to the democratization and development processes in West Africa, and also to provide alternatives and best practices to the sustenance of democracy and development in the region.
+Established in the United Kingdom in 1997 and subsequently registered in Lagos in 1999, the CDD mobilizes global opinion and resources for democratic development and provides a space for critical reflection on the challenges posed to the democratization and development processes in West Africa.
+It also provides alternatives and best practices for sustaining democracy and development in the region.

 History

 The CDD was founded in 1997 in London at a time when Nigeria was under military rule.
 Its first activity was to organize a roundtable discussion on the future of democracy in Nigeria.

 One of the founding members was Biko Agozino, a criminologist whose books explored the impact of colonization on the way racial and ethnic minorities are treated by justice systems worldwide.

 The Center works on policy-oriented scholarship on introducing and improving democratic processes, improving economic governance, safety and development throughout Africa.
-The Centre remains focused on capacity-building work, policy analysis, and advocacy, and as a research reference point on democratic governance, human security, and people-centered development in the region.
-It has remained a bridge building institution between policymakers, civil society activists, and academics in West Africa.
+The Centre is engaged in capacity-building work, policy analysis and advocacy, and as a research reference point on democratic governance, human security, and people-centered development in the region.

 Activities

 CDD has offices in Lagos, Abuja, and Maiduguri in Nigeria and an international office in London.

-The center conducts research on democratization and good governance and also trains groups and individuals who are promoting democracy and development in the region.
+The center conducts research on democratization and governance and also trains groups and individuals who are promoting democracy and development in the region.

 In collaboration with the Kituo Cha Katiba (East African Centre for Constitutional Development), the CDD has run a capacity-building project funded by the Ford Foundation.
 The project sponsors East African Women Lawyers for Graduate Masters Programs.